 For the purposes of this example, it is assumed that your WSDL file is called TemperatureService.wsdl and is located in the /myExamples/wsdlc/wsdl_files directory.
-See "Sample WSDL File" on page 2-20 for a full listing of the file.
+See Section 2.3.1, "Sample WSDL File" for a full listing of the file.